Calculating the real value to society of different professions

 We need to overcome deep structural issues to act on the implications of this report.
-Many of these were recently spelled out in a NEF report The Great Transition, which charts the change from our current growth-based economic system to a more sustainable and equitable one.
 The stakes are high: without proper checks and balances we believe our economic system could squeeze out those aspects of life that people value most.
 We urgently need to align incentives with the social and environmental value that are generated by the workforce.

 Share the wealth